 Waterford, Ireland’s oldest city, is the home of Waterford Crystal, a high-end crystal production company which has a factory in its hometown where visitors can get a behind-the-scenes look at the magic that creates this valuable export.
 Witness some of the finest glass being blown and cut by hand at the House of Waterford Crystal, which has produced everything from chandeliers to dinnerware to international sporting trophies.

-Strongbow, also known as the 2nd Earl of Pembroke, built Kilkenny Castle, completing it in 1213, and it was subsequently owned by various Earls of Pembroke and then the Butler dynasty before being sold to the people of Kilkenny for £50 in 1967.
-The stunning three-sided castle has a grand Great Hall and plenty of rooms for you to explore for a fee, but access to its beautiful gardens is free of charge.
+Strongbow, also known as the 2nd Earl of Pembroke, built Kilkenny Castle, completing it in 1213, and it was subsequently owned by various earls of Pembroke and then the Butler dynasty before being sold to the people of Kilkenny for £50 in 1967.
+The stunning three-sided castle has a grand great hall and plenty of rooms for you to explore for a fee, but access to its beautiful gardens is free of charge, and it's a great excuse to see this adorable small European town.

 With a population of just 829 as of 2017, Lisdoonvarna is a town with a reputation far bigger than itself.
 The Aille river flows through here, meeting up with the Kilmoon and Gowlaun streams, and turning Lisdoonvarna into a spa town, complete with a spa park where the Aille meets Gowlaun.
 Lisdoonvarna’s fame, however, has largely come from its annual matchmaking festival, one of the largest in Europe.
 The event draws over 40,000 people each September in hopes of finding love.

 Lough Gur, located in the Mid-West Region of Ireland, isn’t just a lake; it’s considered one of Ireland’s most important archaeological sites.
 Archaeologists have found evidence of people living near here since approximately 3000 B.C., as there are many megalithic remains present here, some of which have been declared national monuments.
-A car park, picnic area, and visitors’ center is located right next to the lake to help you fully enjoy your stay, and while motorized watercraft are banned, the lake is still popular for other watersports.
+A car park, picnic area and visitors center are located right next to the lake to help you fully enjoy your stay, and while motorized watercraft are banned, the lake is still popular for other watersports.

 Located in southwestern Northern Ireland, the Marble Arch Caves are natural limestone caves formed as a result of three rivers draining off of Cuilcagh Mountain and combining underground to become the subterranean Cladagh River.
 It’s the longest known cave system in Northern Ireland, and visitors can explore the caves from March through September by traveling through the first part on a boat before getting off and seeing the rest on foot.

-Built in 1843 in County Kerry, Muckross House is a Tudor-style mansion which, along with the 11,000-acre estate it sits on, was donated to the Irish Free State in 1932, becoming its first National Park.
+Built in 1843 in County Kerry and located within the Ring of Kerry, Muckross House is a Tudor-style mansion which, along with the 11,000-acre estate it sits on, was donated to the Irish Free State in 1932, becoming its first national park.
 Since then, that national park has expanded to become Killarney National Park, but Muckross House remains its heart.
-The mansion, with its 65 rooms, beautiful gardens, and an accompanying restaurant, is a picturesque spot to appreciate both architecture and countryside.
+The mansion, with its 65 rooms, beautiful gardens and an accompanying restaurant, is a picturesque spot to appreciate both architecture and countryside.

 Built in 1785 as a library that was part of the estate of the 4th Earl of Bristol, who was also the Lord Bishop of Derry for the Church of Ireland, Mussenden Temple was modeled after the Temple of Vesta in Rome.
 The small yet gorgeous temple sits 120 feet up on top of the cliffs overlooking the Atlantic Ocean in County Derry on the northwestern coast of Northern Ireland, giving a stunning view.